-I recently sat down with Kathleen Peters, SVP of Product Management for Global Fraud and Identity, to discuss the state of fraud and identity, the pace of change in the space and her recent inclusion in the Top 100 influencers in Identity by One World Identity.
+I recently sat down with Kathleen Peters, SVP and Head of Fraud and Identity, to discuss the state of fraud and identity, the pace of change in the space and her recent inclusion in the Top 100 influencers in Identity by One World Identity.

 Kathleen: Yes, thank you.
 It is a nice honor and inspiring to be included among some great innovators in the industry.
 The list includes entrepreneurs to leaders of large organizations like us.
 It’s a nice mix across all facets of identity.